stackblitz/webcontainer-docs/docs/tutorial/6-connect-a-terminal.md

 ## Next step

 The output is now visible in a terminal in your web application.
-This step improves User Experience as your users can now see what is going on and don't have to open the DevTools console anymore 🥳
+This step improves User Experience - your users no longer have to open the DevTools console to see what's going on 🥳

 The terminal is currently only capable of showing the output.
-[In the next step](./7-make-terminal-interactive.md), you'll make the terminal interactive, which will allow you to run your own commands from within your application!
+[In the next step](./7-add-interactivity.md), you'll make it interactive, which will allow you to run your own commands from within your application!